 I talked about the sweet love and sad tragedy of Ben Anderson and Nettie Andress Anderson last week.
 After I published that story, I found a copy of Nettie’s obituary from 1910.
-Even given the floweriness of obituaries of the period, you can see why Ben might have stayed in love with Nettie the rest of her life.
+Even given the floweriness of obituaries of the period, you can see why Ben might have stayed in love with Nettie the rest of her life had she survived longer.

 Oh, my, what a paragon of virtue!
 Poor Ben.
 Left with the child mentioned in the article, and the other boy, Telmar Anderson (1903-1982), who was Ben Anderson’s nephew and ward (son of Guy Anderson).
 One would expect Ben to immediately find another mother for the boys.
 But he never did that.